Our valley has tons of great fishing options.

 When should I go?
 There is literally great fishing to be had somewhere in our valley on any given day all year round.
 Yes, on very cold days during the dead of winter, fishing can be slower.
 But even from December through February there can be many warm afternoons that offer very good wade fishing.
 We usually don’t start floating until March.

-Runoff season 2022: Our snowpack this spring has hovered between 110-120% of average, which is very welcome after the past two years of drought and low water levels.
+Runoff season 2022: Colorado is in a drought but our snowpack was amongst the best in the state.
 Often in May and June of years with normal or above average snowpack, the Roaring Fork, Colorado, and Crystal become unfishable with increased flows and muddy water from snowmelt.
 The Frying Pan is dam controlled, and should be fishable every day this year during runoff.
 If you are planning ahead for a float trip on the Roaring Fork or Colorado, conditions will improve enough to probably make floats doable starting in the last week of June.
 The speed of the current will make fishing more productive for most anglers as flows drop more at the beginning of July.
-Check back or call for the latest runoff conditions as our snowmelt progresses in April and May.

 Float vs. Wade